 Facial trauma is rare, but when it does occur, oral and maxillofacial surgeons like Drs.
-Lieblich, Fletcher, and Gill at Avon Oral, Facial and Dental Implant Surgery are the experts that will treat your injuries.
+Lieblich, Fletcher, Gill, and Ambrogio at Avon Oral, Facial and Dental Implant Surgery are the experts that will treat your injuries.
 Most hospitals have an oral surgeon on call for facial injury cases because oral surgeons have years of specialized training diagnosing and treating damage to facial structures.
 Our oral surgeons have many years of hospital-based experience treating emergency facial trauma.
 We will do everything we can to attend to your injury case as quickly as possible.

 Facial Injuries Treated by Oral Surgeons

 Oral surgeons can treat a wide variety of facial injuries and conditions.
 Some of the most common ones include